exAspArk/exAspArk.github.io/_posts/2015-12-05-list-of-books-i-have-read.md

 - The hard things about hard things.
 Ben Horowitz
 - Upstream: The Quest to Solve Problems Before They Happen.
 Dan Heath
 - The Essays of Warren Buffett: Lessons for Corporate America.
 Lawrence A. Cunningham
+- **Quit Like a Millionaire: No Gimmicks, Luck, or Trust Fund Required.
+Kristy Shen**

 ### 2019